Trip Duration 12 Days

 Difficult Terrain and Remote Locations:

 The routes leading to Kailash Mansarovar are characterized by challenging terrain.
 Pilgrims cross through rocky paths, high mountain passes, and sometimes even icy stretches.
 The remoteness of the region adds to the adventure, with long stretches between settlements.
-The journey demands physical stamina and mental strength as pilgrims navigate through the challenging rugged landscape of the Himalayas.
+The journey demands physical stamina and mental strength as pilgrims navigate through the challenging, rough landscape of the Himalayas.

 Cultural and Language Barriers: